Sikhism in Singapore: Overview

+The Sikh settlers in the colonial-period mostly derived from the peasantry of the Majha, Malwa, and Doab regions of British Punjab.
+Most of the Sikhs of Singapore today are descended from Sikhs who arrived during the colonial-period as there has been little modern migration of Sikhs from India or elsewhere to Singapore.

 19th century

 Earliest arrivals

 Bhai Maharaj Singh (standing) and Companion (Khurruck Singh, seated on right) in a Prison Cell.
 Painted in Calcutta in November 1850.
 Maharaj Singh and his companion were the first Sikhs in Singapore on record.

+The earliest Sikhs in Singapore arrived as convicts in the 1850s.
 Some of the first Sikhs to migrate, albeit not voluntarily, to Singapore were Maharaj Singh and Khurruck Singh in 1850; Maharaj Singh was sent there as a political prisoner by the British Empire after the Second Anglo-Sikh War.
 They both arrived in Singapore on 14 June 1850 whilst other sources claim their date of arrival in Singapore to be 9 July 1850.
+Maharaj Singh has been positioned by the Singaporean Sikh community as their antecedent and founding figure in an effort to establish the community's historical link to Singapore.
+He has become a popularly venerated figure, respected as a martyr, saint, and miracle-worker.

 Aside from them, there is scant evidence of a prominent Sikh presence in Singapore prior to 1881, however Tan Tai Yong speculates that some Sikhs may have been present in Singapore from the time of the earliest British settlement in the early 19th century as sepoys, domestic servants, and convicts.
 According to Yong, Sikhs began migrating out of the Punjab for economic reasons ever since its annexation in 1849 by the British.

 In the second half of the 19th century, the majority of Sikh migrants to Singapore were employed in the police or security forces.
 When these migrants returned to their native villages in Punjab on vacation, they spread word about the prospects of Singapore for settlement, leading more of their kind to come, increasing the Sikh diaspora in Singapore.

 This marked the start of a proper Sikh community in Singapore as prior to this, the Sikhs that were sent here were convicts as Singapore served as a convict colony, and did not form a community.
 However, this stopped in 1857 when Andaman Islands became the new convict colony, since then, up till the formation of the Sikh Police Contingent, there were no records of Sikh migrants in Singapore.